 If the principal or designee determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school and return to the classroom.
 If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.

-Repeated or severe violations of the dress code will result in more serious disciplinary action. in accordance with the Student Code of Conduct.
+Repeated or severe offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.

-Electronic Devices and Technology Resources (All Grade Levels) Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices
+Electronic Devices and Technology Resources (All Grade Levels)

+Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices

 The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
-[For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 65.]
+[See Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 62 for graphing calculator applications on computing devices, as well as Appendix B: Student Agreement for Acceptable Use of the Electronic Communications System, Appendix C: Bring Your Own Device (BYOD) Responsible Use Policy, and APPENDIX D: G-Suite for Education.]